Speak Indonesian: beginners advanced and travellers

 Phonetic in nature, it is written just the way it is spoken, barring a few exceptions.
 The Indonesian sentence structure is similar to English, as it also follows the same pattern: Subject, then Verb, then Object.
 So while English and Indonesian certainly have clear differences, it's not as difficult a language to tackle as you might first think.

-Learning Indonesian with Babbel
+Best Way to Learning Indonesian - Babbel

 Recommended by learners like you